Spin wave Hamiltonian and anomalous scattering in NiPS$_3$: Experiment and Results

 \section{Experiment and Results}

 We measured the inelastic neutron scattering spectrum of NiPS$_3$ using the SEQUOIA spectrometer \cite{Granroth2006,Granroth2010} at the Spallation Neutron Source (Oak Ridge National Laboratory) \cite{mason2006spallation}.
-The sample consisted of 26 coaligned crystals (total 2.41~g) glued to aluminum plates with the $c$-axis vertical (see Supplemental Materials for details \cite{SuppMat}).
+The sample consisted of 26 coaligned crystals (total 2.41~g) glued to aluminum plates with the $c$-axis vertical (see Appendix \ref{app:ExpDetails} for details).
 Although NiPS$_3$ technically has broken three-fold rotation symmetry at the Ni$^{2+}$ sites, the distortion is so weak that we could not easily distinguish $(h00)$ from $(hh0)$, and in the coalignment we treated them as identical.
 In the plots in this paper, the cuts listed (e.g. in Fig. \ref{fig:inelastic}) in reality include a superposition of cuts rotated in the plane by $\pm 120^{\circ}$.
 (In the spin wave modeling below, we calculated the three overlapping orientations with a weighting 1:1:1.)
 For a background, we measured an identical sample holder with no sample.
 We measured the inelastic spectra in the $(hk0)$ scattering plane with incident energies ($E_i$) of 28~meV, 60~meV, and 100~meV at 5~K, and $E_i=28$~meV and $E_i=100$~meV at 100~K, and 200~K. Data were then symmetrized by in-plane reflections about $(h0\ell)$ and $(0k\ell)$.
 Two-dimensional slices of scattering data are shown in Fig. \ref{fig:inelastic}.

 In the 5~K and 100~K data, spin wave modes are clearly visible in the data, being very well-defined in the in-plane scattering directions, with a pronounced maximum intensity at $\sim 14$~meV.
 At 200~K (above $T_N = 155$~K), the modes are less well defined and the gap closes.
 The most intense inelastic scattering is at the bottom of the dispersion at $k$ and $h$ wavevectors associated with the zig-zag antiferromagnetic order.
 This mode has very steeply dispersing magnon modes which, because of experimental resolution broadening, makes the low energy extent difficult to experimentally determine.
 Nevertheless, as temperature increases the gap steadily closes (Fig. \ref{fig:gapEvolution}).
+This temperature-dependent gap is well-understood for low-dimensional magnets \cite{nagata1974antiferromagnetic}, and was also observed in FePS$_3$ \cite{Wildes_2012} and MnPS$_3$ \cite{WILDES20071221}.